himanshu2612/codefundopp_Decoders/README.md

 # codefundopp_Decoders

-We will be working on developing an Mobile Application Platform called "RELIEF".
+We will be working on developing a Mobile Application Platform called "RELIEF".
 RELIEF will be a multitask crossplatform application that can prove very helpful before, during and after disasters.

 #Features: